Nigel de Jong: Style of play

 De Jong began his career as an offensive-minded creative midfielder or forward.
-At Ajax he played a number of positions, including central midfield and right wing.
+At Ajax, he played a number of positions, including central midfield and right wing.
 De Jong credits his conversion to a defensive-minded player to Huub Stevens, under whom he played at Hamburg.
-Described as a "tireless grafter" by The Telegraph, his work-rate and tenacity, combined with his new approach to midfield play, earned him the nicknames "der Rasenmäher" ("the Lawnmower"), "The Terrier," and "The Destroyer."
-De Jong is typically the most defensively oriented midfielder in his team.
-When his team's defenders are in possession of the ball, De Jong will often drop back towards them to receive it.
-Sometimes De Jong is the sole holding midfielder, but often he plays alongside another defensive player, such as Gareth Barry at Manchester City or Mark van Bommel for the Dutch national team.
+Described as a "tireless grafter" by The Telegraph, his work-rate and tenacity, combined with his new approach to midfield play, earned him the nicknames "der Rasenmäher" ("the Lawnmower"), "The Terrier" and "The Destroyer".
+De Jong was typically the most defensively oriented midfielder in his team.
+When his team's defenders were in possession of the ball, De Jong would often drop back towards them to receive it.
+Sometimes, De Jong was the sole holding midfielder, but often he played alongside another defensive player, such as Gareth Barry at Manchester City or Mark van Bommel for the Dutch national team.
 In addition to his defensive capabilities and ability to cover ground, De Jong was also a competent passer; he had the highest passing completion percentage in the Premier League in the 2010–11 season out of the top 50 players (90%).